zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 __Idea behind this algorithm:__
 Let's say there are multiple paths that go from s to t.
 The shortest one is among them.
 If we keep growing the path tree from s till we reach t, we will be able to spot at least one path from s to t.
 If we denote the last one before t is t.parent, we can say the shortest path is either through t.parent or one that comes through some other node.
 If we keep growing the path tree in a way that __we keep increasing the reachability of the tree from s at the next lowest cost__, we will have output_1 when we reach t and we will have output_2 when we reach every other node in the graph.

+__Note: During this growing process, it doesn't hurt to go to some other branches that don't even remotely connect with t because:__
+1. __If t is some neighboring node of the current node x, x will still be the parent node of t in output_1.__
+2. __If t is some neighboring node of some next node xx, we have to go through xx anyway to get to t so it doesn't hurt.__

 ``` python
 def shortest_path_from(s, graph, costs):
   # @ s: start_node